jalgae/vtt_app_1/README.md

 ##To start with Project
     * Make sure you have installed Node.js a Javascript runtime built on Chrome's V8 Javascript engine.
 The latest stable version is v6.10.0.
     * Clone the Project
-    * Got to the directory and execute the command `npm install`
+    * Go to the directory using terminal and execute the command `npm install`
     * Execute the command `npm run start` or `node server`